jarvist/migovecsurveydata/migovecsurveydata/README.md

 file, and are therefore consistent with the underground survey.

-#Running
+## Running

-cavern mig.svx
+`cavern mig.svx`
 will compile the whole survey.
-Individual caves can be compiled by running 'cavern' on their respective files.
+Individual caves can be compiled by running `cavern` on their respective files.

-mig.svx -> all caves on mig
+`mig.svx`: all caves on mig
-system_migovec.svx -> all caves connected into System Migovec (M2, M16, M18, Vrtnarija, Primadonna, Monatip)
+`system_migovec.svx`: all caves connected into System Migovec (M2, M16, M18, Vrtnarija, Primadonna, Monatip)

 Others are just the entrances listed seperated by an underscore.

-#2008 Notes:
+## 2008 Notes:
 The survey is still tied into the above 1:10'000 IAS coordinates.
 Though GPS should today offer more accuracy, the alignment of GPS Latitude and Longtitude with the local grid is still unclear and